fivetran/dbt_snapchat_ads_source/README.md

         <img src="https://img.shields.io/badge/Contributions-welcome-blueviolet" /></a>
 </p>

-# Snapchat Source dbt Package ([Docs](https://fivetran.github.io/dbt_snapchat_source/))
+# Snapchat Ads Source dbt Package ([Docs](https://fivetran.github.io/dbt_snapchat_ads_source/))
 # 📣 What does this dbt package do?
-- Materializes [Snapchat staging tables](https://fivetran.github.io/dbt_snapchat_source/#!/overview/snapchat_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/snapchat/#schemainformation).
-These staging tables clean, test, and prepare your Snapchat data from [Fivetran's connector](https://fivetran.com/docs/applications/snapchat) for analysis by doing the following:
+- Materializes [Snapchat Ads staging tables](https://fivetran.github.io/dbt_snapchat_ads_source/#!/overview/snapchat_ads_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/snapchat_ads/#schemainformation).
+These staging tables clean, test, and prepare your Snapchat Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/snapchat_ads) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your Snapchat data through the [dbt docs site](https://fivetran.github.io/dbt_snapchat_source/).
+- Generates a comprehensive data dictionary of your Snapchat Ads data through the [dbt docs site](https://fivetran.github.io/dbt_snapchat_ads_source/).
-- These tables are designed to work simultaneously with our [Snapchat transformation package](https://github.com/fivetran/dbt_snapchat).
+- These tables are designed to work simultaneously with our [Snapchat Ads transformation package](https://github.com/fivetran/dbt_snapchat_ads).
-    - Refer to our [Docs site](https://fivetran.github.io/dbt_snapchat_source/#!/overview/salesforce_source/models/?g_v=1) for more details about these materialized models.
+    - Refer to our [Docs site](https://fivetran.github.io/dbt_snapchat_ads_source/#!/overview/salesforce_source/models/?g_v=1) for more details about these materialized models.

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Snapchat connector syncing data into your destination.
+- At least one Fivetran Snapchat Ads connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 ### Databricks Dispatch Configuration